fairfaxmedia/pdpoke/README.md

 This would be better if `pdpoke` simply invoked `colourcard` itself.
 Will get there...

+### filtering incidents by arbitrary fields

+`pdpoke`, via the `--fieldmatch` option, supports a basic regex match on almost any fields in the JSON blob returned by the PagerDuty REST API.
+The purpose here is to quickly narrow down what you want; serious manipulation still belongs elsewhere in tools like `jq`.

+Filtering rules take the form of a field specification with each level of hash nesting delimited by a slash, followed by `~` or `!~` (the latter being a negative match), followed by a regex to match.
+Some
+examples:

+* `--fieldmatch service/summary~Synthetics` would match any incident with the text `Synthetics` in its service name

+* `--fieldmatch description!~free space` would match any incident that did NOT contain the text `free space` in its description field

+You can specify as many filter rules as you like. `AND` logic is applied if multiple rules are specified, ie. they must all match.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/fairfaxmedia/pdpoke.